heabijay/crtcli/README.md

 - `[PACKAGE_NAMES]` — A space-separated or comma-separated list of package names to lock.

-  Defaults: Tries to determine package name from current folder as package folder.
-(From file ./descriptor.json)
+  Defaults: If omitted, crtcli will try to determine the package name(s) from the current directory (by looking for [workspace.crtcli.toml](#workspacecrtclitoml) or descriptor.json).

 **Examples:**